-The Nautilus T614 is one of two treadmills currently offered by the company, along with the up-level T616.
+The Nautilus T614 is one of three treadmills currently offered by the company, along with the up-level T616 and newer top model T618.
 It has some interesting features but nothing that really separates it from the competition.

 The console features a large backlit blue LCD display showing you time, distance and calories burned.
 There is also a media shelf built in, one of the upgrades from the previous T514 model.